glitchub/harduino/README.md

         make <project directory name>

-    The project name will be stored so you don't need to specify a directory name again (unless you want to build a different project).
+    The project name will be stored so you don't need to specify it again (unless you want to build a different project).

     Try "make help" to show other targets.